sezero/quakespasm/README.txt

   o  The "speedkey" now acts as "slowkey" when "always run" is on.

+  o  Support for demo recording after connection to server. (thanks to
+     Baker for a patch)

   o  Corner case fixes in COM_Parse() for quoted strings and support for
      C-style /*..*/ comments.